Yemi Osinbajo: SimmonsCooper and Ocean Trust payment

+The article prompted discussion in some media outlets about the firm’s earlier denial and its consistency with the newly revealed transaction.
+SimmonsCooper's 2019 statement had denied that they provided legal or secretarial services to Ocean Trust or participated in any alleged wrongdoing, but it did not directly address whether the firm had received funds from the company.

+Legal ethics frameworks in both common law and Nigerian practice permit law firms to receive third-party payments on behalf of clients, provided the client consents and the arrangement does not involve a conflict of interest or illegality.

+In its 2019 response, the firm emphasised that offering professional services to a company does not necessarily imply association with wrongdoing.
+Nigerian anti-money laundering regulations, such as the Money Laundering (Prohibition) Act and Special Control Unit Against Money Laundering (SCUML) guidelines, require law firms and other designated non-financial institutions to report suspicious transactions.
+However, such reporting is only mandated when a transaction appears suspicious or is linked to known risk entities.At the time of the transaction in 2013, there were no public reports describing Ocean Trust as a high-risk or shell entity.
+Media allegations about its use in suspected laundering emerged in public reporting following a 2018 EFCC petition.

+As of 2025, no evidence, charges or official investigations related to the payment have been made public.
+SimmonsCooper has not issued any further clarification regarding the payment since the 2022 publication.

 Electoral law violation

-In another exclusive report by Peoples Gazette which cited bank records, Osinbajo received 200 million naira in the run-up to the 2015 presidential election from Guaranty Trust Holding Company PLC's Investment One, in three tranches of N100 million, N50 million and N50 million, in violation of federal campaign finance law - which only approves the donation limit of N1 million to a candidate in a presidential race.
+In another exclusive report by Peoples Gazette which cited bank records, Osinbajo received 200 million naira in the run-up to the 2015 presidential election from Guaranty Trust Holding Company PLC's Investment One, in three tranches of N100 million, N50 million and N50 million, in violation of federal campaign finance law – which only approves the donation limit of N1 million to a candidate in a presidential race.
 The managing partners at Osinbajo's firm SimmonsCooper also donated the sum of N50 million in two payments of N25 million.
 Other lawyers with a relationship with Osinbajo donated N10 million to the campaign bank account.
 All of this was in violation of the electoral law.
-Osinbajo did not disclose these violations to the electoral body or police.
+Osinbajo did not disclose these violations to the electoral body or the police.